dominiksalvet/ux430ua-jack-volume/README.md

 ---

-If it is required to **update or uninstall project, whose version is lower than 2.0.0**, see the [README.md](https://gitlab.com/dominiksalvet/ux430ua-jack-volume/blob/1.3.0/README.md) file of the 1.3.0 version, last version with previously used installation management system.
+If it is required to **update or uninstall project, whose version is lower than 2.0.0**, see the [README.md](https://gitlab.com/dominiksalvet/ux430ua-jack-volume/blob/1.3.0/README.md) file of the 1.3.0 version, the latest version with previously used installation system.

 ## Usage